objcio/articles/2014-05-01-animating-custom-layer-properties.md

 But sometimes we may wish to animate several properties in concert as if they were a single animation, or we may need to perform an animation that cannot be implemented by applying animations to standard layer properties.

-In this article we will discuss how to subclass `CALayer` and add our own properties to easily create animations that would be cumbersome to perform any other way.
+In this article, we will discuss how to subclass `CALayer` and add our own properties to easily create animations that would be cumbersome to perform any other way.

 Generally speaking, there are three types of animatable property that we might wish to add to a subclass of `CALayer`: